betkh/AzureDataEngineering-CrimeInchicago/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=16374176&assignment_repo_type=AssignmentRepo)

-# CS622 - Data Engineering Project

-## Overview: Insights for Chicago to Improve Public Safety
+# Insights for Chicago to Improve Public Safet

+### (CS622 - Data Engineering Project)

+# 1. Introduction

-This project aims to support data-driven public safety initiatives for Chicago.
-Utilizing three separate public datasets from [Data.gov](https://www.data.gov/), the project ingests, transforms, and analyzes data to unlock insights that enhance public safety.
+This project aims to support data-driven public safety initiatives for Chicago by applying data engineering principles, leveraging public datasets from [Data.gov](https://www.data.gov/), cloud and technology.
+Through data ingestion, transformation, and analysis, the project aims to uncover valuable insights that can contribute to improving public safety.

-The project design follows the Data Engineering lifecycle, with clear documentation of each phase:

-- **Ingestion**
-- **Transformation**
-- **Serving (Analysis)**
+The analysis seeks to provide actionable insights to policymakers, enabling them to identify specific geographic areas that require attention and make informed decisions to enhance public safety effectively.

+# 2. Overall Architecture

+The project ingests four datasets from APIs into Azure Blob Storage using Python in a Pipenv environment, with data transformation and analysis performed in Azure Databricks.
+Final analysis and visualization are done in Power BI and Jupyter Notebook, with all code synchronized to a GitHub repository.

 ![Implementation](arch.png)

-## Project Setup
+# 3. How to run the code :

-### Part I: Local Machine Virtual Environment
+### step-1 : setup Local Machine Virtual Environment

+A Pipenv virtual environment is set up on the local machine to run the ingestion code, with necessary Python packages installed to meet dependencies.
+The `Pipfile` or `Pipfile.lock` can be used to recreate the environment, and a table below shows some of the installed packages and their use cases.

 **Install Pipenv**: Use the following command to install Pipenv: